mrmacright/SpaceshipDemo/README.md

 * OS: macOS 11
 * Processor: 2.6 GHz Intel Core i5 or better
 * Memory: 8 GB RAM
-* Graphics: 4GB AMD Radeon R9 M295X or better, Apple M1/M1 Pro/M1 Max
+* Graphics: 4GB AMD Radeon R9 M295X or better, Any Apple M1/M2
 * Storage: 1.14 GB

 The game should be supported on the following Macs: